Why Dumbledore Needs Newt to Lead the Fight Against Grindelwald

-As most Harry Potter fans know one of Albus Dumbledore’s most impressive feats is his defeat of the Dark Wizard Gellert Grindelwald in 1945 (along with his discovery of the twelve uses of dragon’s blood, and his alchemy work with Nicholas Flamel, at least according to his Chocolate Frog Card), and yet in the latest teaser trailer for the second Fantastic Beasts and Where to Find Them movie, The Crimes of Grindelwald, we distinctly hear a young Dumbledore (now played by Jude Law) tell Newt Scamander (Eddie Redmayne) that he cannot be the one to fight Grindelwald.
+As most Harry Potter fans know, one of Albus Dumbledore’s most impressive feats is his defeat of the Dark Wizard Gellert Grindelwald in 1945 (along with his discovery of the twelve uses of dragon’s blood, and his alchemy work with Nicholas Flamel, according to his Chocolate Frog Card), and yet in the trailers for the second Fantastic Beasts and Where to Find Them movie, The Crimes of Grindelwald, we distinctly hear a young Dumbledore (now played by Jude Law) tell Newt Scamander (Eddie Redmayne) that he cannot be the one to fight Grindelwald.

 Dumbledore’s Past with Grindelwald:

 Even though the pre-existing relationship between Dumbledore and Grindelwald is less of a reason why Dumbledore can’t get involved and more why he wouldn’t want to, it still plays an important role in the events.
 We know that later in his life (through his conversations with Harry in Harry Potter and the Deathly Hallows) Dumbledore admits that he may of put off finally confronting Grindelwald due to their relationship.

 Although don’t quite know the full extent of the relationship between the younger Grindelwald and Dumbledore and instead get mostly secondhand accounts (through the likes of Bathilda Bagshot, Rita Skeeter, or Aberforth), what we do know is that after Kendra Dumbledore died, her eldest son Albus returned home shortly after leaving Hogwarts to look after his younger siblings, Aberforth and Ariana.
 Shortly after this, Albus became very close with Gellert Grindelwald who was living in Godric’s Hollow with his great aunt (Bathilda) after being expelled from Durmstrang.